Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Introduction

-Most existing studies so far have focused on discrete action spaces, which has limited the full analysis of the learning dynamics to games with very few actions.
+With a few exceptions (e.g., see ~\cite{Ruijgrok2005,Tuyls2009}), most existing studies so far have focused on discrete action spaces, which has limited the full analysis of the learning dynamics to games with very few actions.
 On the other hand, in many practical scenarios, strategic interactions between agents are better characterized by continuous spectra of possible choices.
 For instance, modeling an agent's bid in an auction with a continuous rather than discrete variable is more natural.
-In such situations, agents strategies are represented as a probability density functions defined over a continuous set of strategies.
+In such situations, agents' strategies are represented as probability density functions defined over a continuous set of actions.
 Of course, in reality all the decisions are made over a discretized subset.
 However, the rationale for using the continuous approximation is that it makes the dynamics more amenable to mathematical analysis.

 In this paper we consider simple $Q$--learning agents that play repeated continuous--strategy games.
-The agents use Boltzmann action--selection mechanism that controls the exploration/exploitation tradeoff by a single, temperature--like parameter.
-The reward functions for the agents are assumed to be functions of continuous variables instead of tensors, and the agent strategies are represented as probability distribution over those variable.
+The agents use Boltzmann action--selection mechanism that controls the exploration/exploitation tradeoff through a single temperature--like parameter.
+The reward functions for the agents are assumed to be functions of continuous variables instead of tensors, and the agent strategies are represented as probability distribution over those variables.
 In contrast to the finite strategy spaces where the learning dynamics is captured by a set of coupled ordinary differential equations, the replicator dynamics for the continuous--strategy games are described by functional--differential equations for each agent, with coupling across different agents/equations.